 Customer Satisfaction-Value Proposition Alignment Matrix

-At a very high level, the Customer Satisfaction-Value Proposition Alignment Matrix is used in the context of business, marketing, finance.
+At a very high level, the Customer Satisfaction-Value Proposition Alignment Matrix is used in the context of business, marketing, customer relations.

 Customer Satisfaction-Value Proposition Alignment Matrix quadrant descriptions, including examples